lsawade/how_to_make_a_python_package/docs/source/chapters/logging.rst

     logger.setLevel(logging.INFO)

-For this package, we put set the level to debug, so that all messages are printed.
+For this package, we put set the level to VERBOSE, so that all messages are printed.
+Except the

 Then, just as in :func:`matpy.matrixmultiplication.matmul`, the logger can print statements much like the normal print function.